MuntaqimRahman/Shopify-Summer2022-Backend-Challenge/README.md

 # Detailed Calls - GET,PUT,PATCH,DELETE #

-GET/PUT/PATCH/DELETE https://muntaqim-shopify-backend2022.herokuapp.com/v1/inventory/<pk>
+GET/PUT/PATCH/DELETE https://muntaqim-shopify-backend2022.herokuapp.com/v1/inventory/[pk]/

+ Modify a specific inventory item by referring to it with its primary key as shown in the above endpoint.

- A GET call to the above endpoint will retreive just that single inventory object.
+ A GET call to the above endpoint will retreive just that single inventory object's information.

  PUT will replace all fields with the new data.
 If a field is not speicified, it will become its default (E.g if msrp is not defined in the request body, it will become 0).

  PATCH will only update the specified fields (E.g if msrp is not defined in the request body, it will remain as is).

  DELETE will remove the inventory item from the database.

- I've tried to think of future developments by doing things manually where possible in order to allow for future customizability.
+ I've thought future developments by doing things manually where possible in order to allow for future customizability and not lock the server into design decisions early on.
  API verisioning also makes space for future features without modifying the existing API server.

  Thanks for the challenge.
 I had a great time making the API and tried to focus on doing the core functions well while making space for new features.